 AAA Editor Notes

 Carnegie Science Center is at 1 Allegheny Ave. on the North Shore next to Heinz Field and is part of the Carnegie Museums of Pittsburgh.
 There are hundreds of hands-on exhibits covering the science of space flight, geology, physics, biology and energy; there are three live demonstration theaters, a laser show display and an authentic Cold War-era submarine.
+Temporary exhibits also are presented.
 Documentaries, Hollywood blockbusters and live performances are shown in the four-story Rangos Giant Cinema theater.

 The Buhl Planetarium offers high-definition, full-dome planetarium experiences.
 Model railroads and village scenes depicting turn-of-the-20th-century western Pennsylvania are displayed at the Miniature Railroad and Village.